To create or edit content, a form must be submitted.

 Whether the content pieces are blog posts, news stories, or products, at some point you will need to create the content that makes up the volume of your website.
 In Backdrop, content is generally produced by putting text into a form which, when saved, creates and displays a new page on your site.
 These forms are named Content Types.

-By default, there are two Content Types available: a Page, and a Post.
+By default, there are three Content Types available: a Page, a Post, and a Card.

 Content Type Form